Cholesterol home test kits

 The charity Heart UK only recommends having cholesterol tested by a trained professional and does not endorse home cholesterol test kits.

-The regulator MHRA says home testing can play an important role in healthcare, but kits and readings shouldn't be relied upon on their own.
+The medicines and medical device regulator MHRA says home testing can play an important role in healthcare, but kits and readings shouldn't be relied upon on their own.
 It also points out testing on the NHS is free, whereas home test kits from shops and online have to be paid for.

 It advises people to only buy self-test kits from trusted sources, or after seeking medical advice.